DJ Tomekk: 1992–2002

 In 1993, DJ Tomekk invited Kurtis Blow to Kiss FM Berlin.
 Coincidentally, Kurtis Blow needed a short-term replacement DJ and offered the position to Tomekk.
-After that, Tomekk toured with him for a year through the east and west coast of the US, the east coast and west coast.
+After that, Tomekk toured with him for a year through the east and west coast of the US.
 While he was barely known in Germany, he already appeared in the US together with Run-DMC, Public Enemy, Ice-T, the Wu-Tang Clan, LL Cool J and KRS-One.
 After their US tour, Tomekk returned to Europe where he continued to tour with Blow.

 In November 1993, Tomekk was honored for his work by the City of Los Angeles for Peace and International Understanding.
 In 1994, DJ Tomekk became the first non-US American to be nominated for the 1st Annual Rap Music Award.
 5. Juli 1996 that year he toured with the band Reality Brothers and acts as opening act at Reggea Summer Jam by Ziggy Marley.

+In 1996, DJ Tomekk worked with Lauryn Hill and produced the "Fu-Gee-La" remix for the Fugees.

 From the mid-nineties DJ Tomekk produced his first compilations and mixtapes, where he frequently integrated American and German artists together in his songs.
 In 1998, he founded one of the first hip hop labels "Hip Hop Büro Berlin" with Ronny Boldt, a roommate of his flat-sharing community in Berlin Mitte.
 Here, first mixtapes were produced on a cassette copying machine.